DougBurke/sherpa-standalone-notebooks/README.md

    which also doubles as my go-to-guide when cooking my kids porridge for breakfast.

-   Last updated: December 21 2021 to use the CIAO 4.14 release
+   Last updated: January 2 2024 to use the CIAO 4.16 release

  - [2.
 A simple fit](http://nbviewer.ipython.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/2%20simple%20sherpa%20fit.ipynb) which is based on
    the [NumPy/SciPy fitting example](http://python4astronomers.github.io/core/numpy_scipy.html)